amrjv/amrjv.github.io/pages/particle_separation_with_clustering/page.md

-## Semi-supervised segmentation with AutoML
+## Particle separation with clustering methods and auto-thresholding.

 **Project description:**